ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 <br>

-In this article, I will briefly summarize the presenation by [Vincent D. Warmerdam](https://twitter.com/fishnets88?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) and then move on to the code implementation (solution) and a few code examples based on the methods used in his presentation.
+In this article, I will briefly summarize the presentation by [Vincent D. Warmerdam](https://twitter.com/fishnets88?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) and then move on to the code implementation (solution) and a few code examples based on the methods used in his presentation.

 **The Untitled phenomena**

 ![Untitled12.ipynb](/assets/img/sample/Untitled12.png)

 He began his talk by introducing a term called **`Untitled phenomena`**.
-The term simple refers to the bad practice of not naming the notebook files which eventually creates an unorganized bunch of Untitled notebooks.
+The term simply refers to the bad practice of not naming the notebook files which eventually creates an unorganized bunch of Untitled notebooks.
 As a result, he also named the presentation **`Untitled12.ipynb`**.

-Moreover, not only the bad practice of naming that we follow, but also the bad organization of code inside the notebook needs to be improved.
+Moreover, not only the bad practice of naming that we follow but also the bad organization of code inside the notebook needs to be improved.
 Copying and pasting code multiple times creates spaghetti code.
 This is especially true for a lot of data science based Jupyter notebooks.
 The goal of his talk was to uncover a great pattern for pandas that would prevent loads of scrolling such that the code behaves like lego.
 He also gave some useful tricks and tips on how to prevent miles of scrolling and reduce the spaghetti code when creating Jupyter notebooks.

 ## > [**Skip to coding solution**](#solution)

-I have intially written a brief summary of the talk Untitled12.ipynb and explored some sommon problems in the usual coding style before moving to the solution.
-If you want to directly jump to the coding solution to create clean pandas notebook using pipeline, then click the link above.
+I have initially written a summary of the talk Untitled12.ipynb and explored some common problems in the usual coding style before moving to the solution.
+If you want to directly jump to the coding solution to create a clean pandas notebook using a pipeline, then click the link above.
 However, I recommend you to read the common problems I have mentioned before going to the solution.